anhchor/nightfalls/nightfalls/exodus-crash.md

 ### Arc Pulses #2

 Occasionally, there may be a public event banner.
-Hit that for full ammo and super energy.
+Pikes will still kill you.

 ### Tank